 Textile Exchange 2030 Strategy: Climate+

-Textile Exchange announced its new 2030 Strategy: Climate+ (pronounced Climate-Plus) during its annual Textile Sustainability Conference that took place in October 2019.
-Under the Climate+ strategic direction, Textile Exchange will be the driving force for urgent climate action with a goal of 35-45% reduced CO2 emissions from textile fiber and material production by 2030. ,
+Textile Exchange announced its new 2030 Strategy: Climate+ (pronounced Climate-Plus) during its 2019 Textile Sustainability Conference.
+Under the Climate+ strategic direction, Textile Exchange will be the driving force for urgent climate action with a goal of 35-45% reduced CO2 emissions from textile fiber and material production by 2030.
+We will announce our 2030 Strategy at the upcoming 2020 Textile Sustainability Conference. ,

 The 2030 Strategy: Climate+ is the result of extensive stakeholder engagement through interviews and an online survey conducted with a mix of Textile Exchange members and non-members from organizations representing brands, retailers, suppliers, manufacturers, nonprofits and professional services across the globe.